visgl/react-map-gl/docs/api-reference/popup.md

 #### `onOpen`: (evt: [PopupEvent](/docs/api-reference/types.md#popupevent)) => void

-Called when the popup is opened manually or programatically.
+Called when the popup is opened.

 #### `onClose`: (evt: [PopupEvent](/docs/api-reference/types.md#popupevent)) => void

-Called when the popup is closed manually or programatically.
+Called when the popup is closed by the user clicking on the close button or outside (if `closeOnClick: true`).

 ## Source